BrianaLane/LRS2_reduction/LRS2_reduction_README.md

 2) Finding the Wavelength Solution:
 -----------------------------------

--If you have run fiber extraction with wavelength resampling then you
+- If you have run fiber extraction with wavelength resampling then a wavelength solution can be found in the headers of the FeR files
+- Inside the header of your fiber extracted files you need the keywords 'CRVAL1' and 'CRDELT1'.

+		CRVAL1 - gives you the wavelength of the first pixel CRDELT1 - gives you the angstroms per pixel

+- These can be used to reconstruct the wavelength array for your spectra.